Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 ## Windowing Strategy

 To incorporate temporal structure, the data is transformed into sliding windows.
-Each window has a size of **60 timesteps** with a **stride of 6**, corresponding to a 10-minute window with 1-minute intervals.
+Each window has a size of 60 timesteps with a stride of 6, corresponding to a 10-minute window with 1-minute intervals.
 A window is labeled as anomalous if the **last 10% of the window (6 datapoints)** contains anomalies.
-This design reduces false positives as a consistent presence of anomalous signals near the end of a window is required for it to be labeled as anomalous.
+This design **reduces false positives** as a consistent presence of anomalous signals near the end of a window is required for it to be labeled as anomalous.

 ---